What Is the Cost of Attendance in College?

 After aid, the amount left is a student’s net price.
 This is what would be paid out of pocket.
 Depending on a student’s finances and aid, net cost can be fuzzy.
 The Consumer Financial Protection Bureau has a free net price calculator to make the formula easier.
 Net price calculators can also be found on many college financial aid sites.
 These calculators generally take the COA and subtract scholarships or merit aid a student is eligible for.

-Having that rough idea of net cost through the help of COA and expected family contribution can help students compare aid packages across schools.
+Having a rough idea of net cost through the help of COA and expected family contribution can help students compare aid packages across schools.
 For instance, one college’s COA may be higher than another, but based on how generous the aid is, the net price could be lower at the school with the more expensive COA.

 How COA Affects Student Loans